hdl/containers/doc/dev/Contributing.rst

 ..
 NOTE::
   Typically, stage ``pkg`` is used as a target to build a package image, and the dockerfile is used without a target in order to build the regular image for the tool.
-  However, some tools/groups require additional stages, and some other don't have the package or the regular stage.
+  However, some tools/groups require additional stages, and some others don't have the package or the regular stage.

 .. _Development:contributing:Dockerfiles:with-assets: